FREQUENTLY ASKED QUESTIONS ABOUT TRAVELLING TO IRELAND IN SEPTEMBER

 The ideal Irish holiday consists of exploring the cities as well as the countryside, to take in the culture, history and beauty of the Emerald Isle.
 You can do all of this in September!

 September is a great time to visit Ireland, with pleasant weather and quite long daylight hours.
 It’s late summer but, as the month goes on, autumn draws closer.

-In September you can discover the country’s top tourist attractions, which may be slightly quieter than the popular summer months of June, July and August.
-That’s because September is the beginning of the shoulder season, when Ireland’s summer holidays are ending and children go back to school.
+In September you can discover the country’s top tourist attractions, which may be slightly quieter than during the popular summer months of June, July and August.
+That’s because September marks the beginning of the shoulder season, when Ireland’s summer holidays are ending and kids go back to school.